Culler-Shalen seminorms of fillings of the Whitehead link exterior: Seifert fillings

-Note that dihedral representations only lift half as many times as given by this number (see e.g.\ Lemma 5.5 of~\cite{BZfinite} and the remarks following it for more details).
+but dihedral representations only lift half as many times as given by this number (see e.g.\ Lemma 5.5 of~\cite{BZfinite} and the remarks following it for more details).

-In our case, dihedral $\PSL_{2}(\C)$ characters are therefore covered by only one $\SL_{2}(\C)$ character, whereas the remaining non-abelian characters are covered by two.
-We therefore get the results listed in table~\ref{tab:whitehead-seifert-nonabelian-SL2C-p-odd}, where the total number of non-abelian $\SL_{2}(\C)$ characters gives the constant $A$ needed to conclude the proof of Theorem~\ref{thm:norm-seifert-slopes}. \end{proof}
+When $p$ is odd, dihedral $\PSL_{2}(\C)$ characters are therefore covered by only one $\SL_{2}(\C)$ character, whereas the remaining non-abelian characters are covered by two, giving us the results listed in table~\ref{tab:whitehead-seifert-nonabelian-SL2C-p-odd}, where the total number of non-abelian $\SL_{2}(\C)$ characters shown in the last column gives the constant $A$ needed to conclude the proof of Proposition~\ref{thm:norm-seifert-slopes}.